section-engineering-education/engineering-education/content/articles/what-is-dataops-and-why-data-engineers-need-it/index.md

   - url: /engineering-education/what-is-dataops-and-why-data-engineers-need-it/hero.jpg
     alt: What is DataOps and why Data Engineers need it example image
 ---
 Data is the most valuable commodity globally, and it is growing at high speed because of the internet.
-The volume, velocity, and variety of data increases as more data is generated every day.
+The volume, velocity, and variety of data increases as more data is generated daily.
 Allowing for more advanced analytics is important.
 A way to monetize that data through building powerful analytics is highly desirable.
 <!--more-->
 Companies are spending more effort on data analysis projects due to the complexity of data properties, advanced technology, changing business needs, and the interest of diverse stakeholders.